foonathan/type_safe/README.md

 * `ts::integer<T>` - a zero overhead wrapper over a built-in integer type
     * no default constructor to force meaningful initialization
     * no "lossy" conversions (i.e. from a bigger type or a type with a different signedness)
-    * no mixed arithmetic/comparision with floating points or integer types of a different signedness
+    * no mixed arithmetic/comparison with floating points or integer types of a different signedness
     * over/underflow is undefined behavior in release mode - even for `unsigned` integers, enabling compiler optimizations
 * `ts::floating_point<T>` - a zero overhead wrapper over a built-in floating point
     * no default constructor to force meaningful initialization
     * no "lossy"  conversion (i.e. from a bigger type)
-    * no "lossy" comparisions
+    * no "lossy" comparisons
-    * no mixed arithmetic/comparision with integers
+    * no mixed arithmetic/comparison with integers
 * `ts::boolean` - a zero overhead wrapper over `bool`
     * no default constructor to force meaningful initialization
     * no conversion from integer values